Philosophy as Therapy – Introduction

 ▪ The control of cultural evolution presupposes the existence of a free will.
 To what extent are human values and decisions controlled by the unconscious?

-▪ Does philosophical therapy have an answer to cultural pessimism?
+▪ Does philosophy as therapy have an answer to cultural pessimism?

 The Socrethics papers on biological and cultural evolution relate to above questions.